-Computational Linear Algebra is a pilot first-semester, first-year undergraduate course that will show how mathematics and computation are unified for reasoning about data and making discoveries about the world.
+Computational Linear Algebra is a first-semester, first-year undergraduate course that shows how mathematics and computation are unified for reasoning about data and making discoveries about the world.

 Linear algebra and coding are rapidly becoming an essential foundation for the modern engineer in a computational world.
 Students in this course will gain insights into the mathematical theory of linear algebra and its realization in practical computational tools.

 Math is the language of engineering, but coding is believing and realizing it.
 The mathematical content of ROB 101 is built around systems of linear equations, their representation as matrices, and numerical methods for their analysis.
 These methods will be given life through the lens of robotics and contemporary intelligent systems and their compelling applications.

 Lecture: Monday/Wednesday 1:30-2:50pm in 1060 FMCRB

 Live Zoom / Lecture & lab recordings posted to Canvas same day

 Lecture attendance during class-time is 100% optional.
 Choose your learning modality.
 We expect that Remote/Hybrid students will still have great course outcomes.